 There are different dentures in restorative dentistry depending on the number of teeth to be replaced and the desired result.

-The basic categorization is complete and partial dentures.
+The basic types are complete and partial dentures.
 In complete dentures, all your teeth are removed and replaced.
 While, in partial dentures, only a few teeth are replaced.

 Another classification is pre-made and custom-fit dentures.
 Pre-made dentures are readily available dentures used for immediate fixes, whereas custom-fit dentures are custom-made for the patient.
 It takes longer to get it done but is more comfortable and unnoticeable than the pre-made.